 The Bachelor of Science program requires the completion of the business core in addition to the economics requirements.
 As a result, the BS program provides extensive instruction in other business disciplines (e.g., finance, management) and offers excellent preparation for the MBA degree.
 The Bachelor of Arts is in nature and in purpose a liberal arts program.
 It requires completion of the College's language requirement but not the business core.
 Due to the relatively small number of fixed requirements, it provides students ample opportunities to pursue either a second major or a minor field outside of the business school (e.g., history, political science) and is especially recommended for graduate study in economics, law, and public administration.
-Because quantitative skills are crucial at the graduate level, the sequence for students planning graduate studies in economics should include additional courses in mathematics and statistics (e.g., Multivariable Calculus and Linear Algebra).
+Because quantitative skills are crucial at the graduate level, the sequence for students planning graduate studies in economics should include additional courses in mathematics and statistics (e.g., Multivariable Calculus and Linear Algebra) with computer applications.

 Among the options available under the Bachelor of Arts is teacher preparation.
 Graduates who successfully complete this program are eligible to seek certification to teach middle and high school "social studies."
 Students in the program complete the BA in economics and associated liberal learning requirements.
-In addition, students must complete: 1) a secondary-level teacher preparation sequence (9 course units); and 2) courses in government, geography, and world history.
+In addition, students must complete: 1) a secondary-level teacher preparation sequence (9 course units); and 2) a minimum of 4 units in American history and government, geography, and world history.
 Students typically begin the teacher preparation sequence in their sophomore year.
-Retention in the program requires a GPA of 2.5 or higher.
-To begin the student teaching requirement a student must have a GPA of at least 2.75.
-In addition to a GPA of 2.75 or higher, candidates for a teacher-education certificate must meet the state hygiene/physiology requirement and pass the appropriate Praxis examination.
+Acceptance into the program requires a preferred minimum 3.0 GPA and demonstrated competency in basic skills.
+(Candidates with a GPA between 2.75) and 3.0 may be conditionally accepted into the program with departmental recommendation).
+The teacher preparation program culminates in a student teaching practicum.
+To be eligible to participate in a student teaching experience, the student must have a GPA 3.0 and passed the common core to be accepted to the School of Education.
+In addition to a GPA of 3.0 or higher, candidates for a teacher-education certificate must meet the state hygiene/physiology requirement and complete training in Harassment, Intimidation, and Bullying (HIB).
 The Department of Education Administration and Secondary Education section of this bulletin contains an overview of the entire secondary-level teaching preparation sequence.